eurobench/eurobench_simulated_pendulum/README.md

 - the angle w.r.t. the vertical
 - the angle on the horizontal plane (if 0.0 the pendulum hits the robot on the x coordinates)
 - the time of the impact
+- the body name where the force is applied

 The node makes use of the service ```/gazebo/apply_body_wrench```.